 The Company is committed under an operating lease for its office premises with the following aggregate minimum lease payments to the expiration of the lease on January 31, 2016.
-The Company also entered into a contract with its Chairman for remuneration of \$225,000 annually (amended) for two years, renewable for two additional successive terms of 24 months.
-Although the Company does have government requirements in work and/or taxes to maintain claims held, the decision to keep or abandon such claims is not contractual but at its discretion.
-All other property option payments on its projects have been assumed by third parties who are earning their interests in the projects.
-The following table lists the total contractual commitments as at September 30, 2012 for each future year.
+On January 29, 2013, the Company entered into contracts with its Chairman and President for an annual remuneration of \$240,000 and 265,000 respectively effective January 1, 2013, for two years, renewable for two additional successive terms of 24 months.